Jakebobs/deploy-vue/VuePagesTutorial/step1/text.md

 - GitHub.com
 - HTTPS
 - Authenticate Git with your GitHub credentials?
+Yes

-Yes Select `Paste Personal Access Token` and create a new token with the 'repo', 'read:org', 'workflow'. on https://github.com/settings/tokens .
-We will be needing the token again, so write it down or copy it to clipboard.
+Select `Paste Personal Access Token` and create a new token with the 'repo', 'read:org', 'workflow'. on https://github.com/settings/tokens .
+We will be needing the token everytime we are asked for our password, so write it down or copy it to clipboard.

-Then run `gh repo create <reponame>.io --public --clone` and create a new public repository on GitHub from scratch. reponame can be any name you want, but it needs to remain the same throughout the tutorial.
+After succesfully logging in, then run `gh repo create <reponame>.io --public --clone` and create a new public repository on GitHub from scratch. reponame can be any name you want, but it needs to remain the same throughout the tutorial.
 It also has to end in .io for GitHub pages to work seamlessly, since this is the standard domain name.